neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 The resulting model achieves 92.9% validation accuracy.

-### Run Sparse Transfer Learning
+### Kick off Training

-We can start the Sparse Transfer Learning by passing a recipe to the training script.
+We can start the Sparse Transfer Learning by passing a starting checkpoint  and recipe to the training script.
 For Sparse Transfer, we will use a recipe that instructs SparseML to maintain sparsity during training and to quantize the model.
 For the SST2 dataset, there is a [transfer learning recipe available in SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Fsentiment_analysis%2Fobert-base%2Fpytorch%2Fhuggingface%2Fsst2%2Fpruned90_quant-none), identified by the following SparseZoo stub:
 ```
 zoo:nlp/sentiment_analysis/obert-base/pytorch/huggingface/sst2/pruned90_quant-none
 ```